Miramar Peninsula: Wellington Blown Away sign

+Mt Crawford Prison

 Wellington Prison, commonly known as Mt Crawford Prison, was located at the top of Mt Crawford, a peak on the ridge of hills forming a spine at the north end of the Miramar peninsula.
 The prison was opened in 1927 to replace the Victorian-era Terrace Gaol and was fully occupied by 1929.
 The prison included a gallows and four men were hanged there, all in the 1930s.
 The prison closed in 2012.
 LINZ took over management of the 11.7 hectare site, which is owned by the Defence Force and the Department of Corrections, but as of 2021 nothing had been done with it and the building remained derelict and the site a dumping ground for rubbish.
 In 2019 there was a proposal by Taranaki Whānui – the commercial arm of the Port Nicholson Block Settlement Trust – to build 300 homes on the site.
 However a group of Taranaki Whānui members known as Mau Whenua opposed the housing development, saying they believe the land is sacred.
 In 2021 preliminary geotechnical drilling investigation was done at the site.
 A community garden was established in 2012 in the grounds of the prison after it closed.

 Access and transport links

-In the nineteenth and early twentieth century, access to the peninsula was over sand dunes at the Rongotai isthmus.
-From 1901 to 1913, ferry services operated between Wellington city and wharves at Miramar, Seatoun and Karaka Bay.
-Ferry services ceased after the roads improved and public transport reached the peninsula.
-A modern ferry service across the harbour from Days Bay to Seatoun operated for a few years from 2006, but stopped when passenger numbers declined and the ferry company bought a new ferry that was too big for Seatoun Wharf.

-Seatoun Tunnel, constructed in 1906-1907, greatly improved access to the suburb of Seatoun which was previously only reachable by ferry or bush track.
-It was funded by the Crawford Family, early owners of much of the Miramar peninsula.